nikop/steam-help/faqs/Steam Broadcasting.md

 You'll want to work with a tech support specialist to ensure that these services & programs are not interfering with Steam.
 You may even need to temporarily disable them for testing purposes.

-[section style=important]  [h5]Have more questions or need help?[/h5]Check out the [Steam Broadcasting Group Discussions](http://steamcommunity.com/groups/steambroadcasting/discussions) to read more and find out answers to other frequently asked questions.[/section]
+ [h5]Have more questions or need help?[/h5]Check out the [Steam Broadcasting Group Discussions](http://steamcommunity.com/groups/steambroadcasting/discussions) to read more and find out answers to other frequently asked questions.